mose247/RT_final_assignment/README.md

 ## collision_avoidance node
-The purpose of this node is monitoring the velocity resulting from the user's input and updating it, if necessary, in order to avoid collision with the external environment.
-In order to do so, after being initialized, the node subscibes to two different topics:
+The purpose of this node is monitoring the velocity resulting from the user's input and, if necessary, updating it in order to avoid collisions with the external environment.
+In order to do so, after being initialized, the node subscribes to the following topics:
 - **_/manual/cmd_vel_**: to get the velocity resulting from the user's input;
 - **_/scan_**: to get information about the position of the robot with respect to surrounding obstacles;